sjkingo/python-freshdesk/README.md

 'phone'
 ```

-You can get additional details of the ticket in the response using extra arguments.
+You can get additional details of the ticket in the response using extra arguments (from 1.3.5).

 Please take a look at the FreshDesk documentation for more details: [View a Ticket](http://developer.freshdesk.com/api/#view_a_ticket)